Daidai1031/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Describe if the dialogue seemed different than what you imagined when it was acted out, and how.**\*\*

-### Wizarding with the Pi (optional)
-In the [demo directory](./demo), you will find an example Wizard of Oz project.
-In that project, you can see how audio and sensor data is streamed from the Pi to a wizard controller that runs in the browser.
-You may use this demo code as a template.
-By running the `app.py` script, you can see how audio and sensor data (Adafruit MPU-6050 6-DoF Accel and Gyro Sensor) is streamed from the Pi to a wizard controller that runs in the browser `http://<YouPiIPAddress>:5000`.
-You can control what the system says from the controller as well!

-\*\***Describe if the dialogue seemed different than what you imagined, or when acted out, when it was wizarded, and how.**\*\*

 **Chime before speech.** When we acted/wizarded it, a disembodied voice felt jarring, so we added a brief “ding” to cue attention.

 **Improve:** Precede TTS with a sub-second earcon (or ≤2s musical lead-in) and keep barge-in enabled so users can reply immediately, with volume auto-reduced during quiet hours.